Subhashini2046/ResearchProduct/README.md

 ## Challenges Faced and How Was It Overcome

 1. Collection of various input text document -> BCC news data
-2. Select the model best model -> RBM Model
+2. Selection of best model -> RBM Model
 3. Feature selection -> 8 feature is used